Climate change

 Find out more about Solar Savers

 Council offers support to residents via the Gardens for Harvest and Gardens for Wildlife programs.
-Gardens for Harvest aims to inspire home gardening and local food production while Gardens for Harvest aims to create backyard haven for our precious flora and fauna, linking corridors of habitat for native animals like our possums and bird life.
+Gardens for Harvest aims to inspire home gardening and local food production while Gardens for Wildlife aims to create backyard havens for our precious flora and fauna, linking corridors of habitat for native animals like our possums and bird life.

 Find out more about Gardens for Harvest